 We urged the U.S. Department of Agriculture (USDA) to inspect the Mt.
 Hope Auction stockyard, a hellhole that sells exotic animals in Ohio three times a year, and the agency listened.
-PETA just got reports showing the USDA inspected the foul stockyard and issued it 12 citations for failing to meet the minimum standards required by the federal Animal Welfare Act (AWA).
+The USDA inspected the foul facility and issued it a whopping 21 citations over a month and a half for failing to meet the minimum standards required by the federal Animal Welfare Act (AWA).

-- A dead ram in the main sales barn (Staff were unaware of the death.)
+- Staff were unaware of a dead ram in the main sales barn until they were notified by inspectors.

-- Members of the public touching wild animals—including a coyote and a fox—with no staff present to prevent or supervise interactions
+- Members of the public were repeatedly able to touch and attempt to touch dangerous animals—including a camel, a coyote, a fox, and a raccoon—freely, as no staff were present to prevent or supervise interactions.

-- A feces-covered enclosure housing three chinchillas and offering “very little space for the animals to move without having to walk through their own excrement”
+- A feces-covered enclosure housed three chinchillas and offered “very little space for the animals to move without having to walk through their own excrement.”

 The Mt.
-Hope Auction is a hellhole for stressed animals, and since unsupervised visitors are able to touch wild animals there, it’s only a matter of time before it turns hellish for humans, too.
+Hope Auction is a hellhole for stressed animals, and since unsupervised visitors have repeatedly been able to touch wild animals there, it’s only a matter of time before it turns hellish for humans, too.
 PETA is calling on everyone to stay away from this facility, in which animals are left for dead or made to suffer in unsafe and filthy enclosures.

-Mt.
-Hope Auction’s sellers have included infamous offenders: Pymatuning Deer Park, which relinquished eight animals in its custody following litigation by PETA and the Animal Legal Defense Fund; Hovatter’s Wildlife Zoo, which is included on PETA’s blacklist of highway hellholes; and Jerry Holly, an exotic-animal breeder who has been cited for more than 100 violations of the AWA.
+This operation’s notorious clients have included Pymatuning Deer Park, which relinquished eight animals in its custody following litigation by PETA and the Animal Legal Defense Fund; Hovatter’s Wildlife Zoo, which is included on PETA’s blacklist of highway hellholes; and Jerry Holly, an exotic-animal breeder who has been cited for more than 100 violations of the AWA.

 Never Support Exotic-Animal Auctions

 When it comes to exotic-animal auctions, the horrors at Mt.
 Hope Auction are the rule, not the exception.
 At these events, sometimes called “alternative livestock auctions,” several species are sold to the highest bidder with little regard for their welfare.
-Many of these animals include exotic hoofed mammals—such as zebras, antelope, zebus, and watusis—but exotic-animal auctions also often include dozens of bird species for sale.
+Many of these animals include exotic hoofed mammals—such as zebras, antelopes, zebus, and Watusis—but exotic-animal auctions also often include dozens of bird species.
 Peddlers sell small mammals such as hedgehogs, guinea pigs, and rabbits at auctions, and many events feature reptiles for sale.
 The auction houses are part of a “robust billion-dollar U.S. trade in exotic animals.”